The Ultimate Guide to High-Converting Email Design: Core Principles for Modern Brands

 Overloading emails with multiple instructions creates decision fatigue.

-• Stick to one clear and direct call to action (CTA) per email.
+• Stick to one clear and direct CTA per email.
 For example: “Shop Now,” “Discover the Collection,” or “Read the Full Story.”

 • Create a sense of urgency to encourage immediate action e.g. “Shop 10% Off Now!”